Please follow these steps to check the audio volume:

 - Adjust your “Reduce background noise” slider.
 Start on the left side and go slowly to the right until it is filtering just the background noise and not your voice.
 The noise gate slider allows you to filter the ambient sound of the room where you are, that way there will be no background noise when you stop talking.
 Try also with the toggle disabling "Background Noise Reduction" if still have problems setting at 0 the noise gate slider.

-- The problem could also be related to external noise cancellation managed by Windows.
+- The issue could also be related to external noise cancellation managed by Windows.

 Go to Control Panel > Sound > Communications Tab and select this option in your system:

-And finally, if you have Enhancements tab inside Microphone Properties, disable all sound effects:
+And finally, if you have an Enhancements tab inside your Microphone Properties or a Signal Enhancements option in the Advanced tab, disable all sound effects and/or disable the audio enhancements: